Shayan Shekarforoush

 Geoffrey Woollard, Shayan Shekarforoush, Frank Wood, Marcus Brubaker, Khanh Dao Duc

-NeurIPS Workshop 2022, Machine Learning in Structural Biology
+NeurIPS Workshop 2022, ML in Structural Biology

 paper